openQCM the benefit and challenge of an open hardware project

 Hi everybody,

 This is my first post on the openQCM blog, so I introduce myself.
-I am Marco, scientific coordinator at Novaetech S.r.l. and now co-founder of the openQCM project the unique open source quartz crystal microbalance.
+I am Marco, Scientific Coordinator at Novaetech S.r.l. and co-founder of the openQCM project – the first open source quartz crystal microbalance – which I developed alongside Raffaele Battaglia, founder of Novaetech and the project’s creator.
 Above all I am a lucky man because I really enjoy my work.

 I am the responsible of the open source software for the openQCM project.
 So I code, mantain the software, fix the issues and funny stuff like that.
 But above all openQCM is an open hardware project.